 Guidelines 2021 have been developed as the result of a continuous process over the last 5 years led by the International Liaison Committee on Resuscitation (ILCOR).
-The process used to produce the Resuscitation Council UK Guidelines 2021 has been previously accredited, and is pending reaccreditation by the National Institute for Health and Care Excellence.
+The process used to produce the Resuscitation Council UK Guidelines 2021 is accredited by the National Institute for Health and Care Excellence (NICE).
 The guidelines process includes:

 - Systematic reviews with grading of the quality of evidence and strength of recommendations.
 These reviews formed the basis of the of ILCOR Consensus on Science with Treatment Recommendations (CoSTR) summary publications and the CoSTR postings on the ILCOR website (https://costr.ilcor.org).